WEC-Sim/WEC-Sim/docs/_include/variable_hydro.rst

-For a case which varies the mass of the body, the body library link in the Simulink model will need to be broken and the default File Solid : Body Properties block replaced with the General Variable Mass block See the variable hydro WEC-Sim Application.
+For a case which varies the mass of the body, the body library link in the Simulink model will need to be broken and the default File Solid : Body Properties block replaced with the General Variable Mass block.
+See the variable hydro WEC-Sim Application.

 Example